mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   Pomri made no excuses.

-  "Who is the kaln?" thi asked, giving the slightest glance to Linyu.
+  "Who's this kaln?" thi asked, giving the slightest glance to Linyu, "And what's with hae eyes?"

   "This is Linyu."